genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/data-pipeline/04_advanced.md

 | max_wal_senders | greater than 1 (default value is 10) |
 | max_replication_slots | greater than 1 (default value is 10) |

-[Here](https://www.postgresql.org/docs/current/runtime-config-replication.html) you can find more information about these settings
+[Here](https://www.postgresql.org/docs/current/runtime-config-replication.html) you can find more information about these settings.

 ## Replaying PostgreSQL rows
 While processing source data, Genesis keeps track of the last processed row.
 If the server gets restarted, it will use the last recorded offset to know where in the source information it should resume reading from.
 The offsets are kept in a table called `DATAPIPELINE_OFFSET` and there is one record per connector.
 If you want to start ingesting the rows from the begining, delete the row with the name of the source connector and restart the Genesis server.